anhinga/julia-notebooks/flux-may-2021/variation-3/README.md

 It looks like one should use a one-dimensional array comprehension, and then `reshape` (or, if one feels confident, one can create a **custom adjoint** for the missing functionality).

+**April 2022 update**: these adjoints work now; the slowdown described below is still present even when using those adjoints, but is much less pronounced, so I have been able to successfully perform those experiments (I might publish them in the future).

 ---

 My experiments indicate that a workaround based on `reshape` does work.